About the Zero Project

 The Zero Project's approach is research-driven and aims to identify, curate, and share inclusive solutions, as intended and encouraged by Article 32 of the United Nations (UN) Convention on the Rights of Persons with Disabilities (CRPD).
 In order to achieve this objective, the Zero Project engages with a worldwide cross-sectoral network of innovators, decision-makers, and opinion leaders.

-Each year, the Zero Project selects, communicates, and shares innovative solutions that support the rights and lives of persons with disabilities.
+Each year, the Zero Project resaerches, selects, and awards innovative solutions from around the world that support the rights and lives of persons with disabilities.